pnovok/IPDRStreamingFlink/README.md

 ## Automatically Restarting IPDR Job from checkpoint

-Similar to the previous test I created 2 empty Kafka topics: **ipdr_input** and **ipdr_output** and started a Flink job with the size of a Tumbling Window of 5 minutes and a checkpoint interval of 30 seconds.
+Similar to the previous test 2 empty Kafka topics: **ipdr_input** and **ipdr_output** were created and started a Flink job with the size of a Tumbling Window of 5 minutes and a checkpoint interval of 30 seconds.

 Flink Task manager was running on node #5 as shown on the Flink UI below.

 ![img_7.png](img_7.png)

-I ran IPDR data generator and inserted 10 IPDR messages, at the same time identifying and killing Flink's Task Manager processes on node #5
+IPDR data generator ran and inserted 10 IPDR messages while at the same time Flink's Task Manager processes were identified and killed on node #5 of the cluster.

 ![img_11.png](img_11.png)